 Twenty-four hours later they were only three (©Der Spiegel).

 And they were up to no good when yesterday AfD spokeswoman Frauke Petry declared that she will not join the AfD parliamentary group but rather sit as an independent deputy in the newly elected Bundestag.
 Today she even announced her withdrawal from the AfD.

 While Merkel‘s Christian Democrats remain the strongest party and will certainly form a coalition government, Germany’s Social Democrats experienced their lowest percentage of votes since 1949.
-Consequently they will go back to their roots and seek renewal in opposition to the future government.
-In fact, four more years as junior partner in a grand coalition with Merkel would have meant the end of Germany‘s grand old party that in 1933 alone stood up in the Reichstag (parliament) against the combination of Nazis and bourgeois parties by not voting for the Ermächtigungsgesetz (the infamous enabling act).
+Consequently, they will go back to their roots and seek renewal in opposition to the future government.
+In fact, four more years as a junior partner in a grand coalition with Merkel would have meant the end of Germany‘s grand old party that in 1933 alone stood up in the Reichstag (parliament) against the combination of Nazis and bourgeois parties by not voting for the Ermächtigungsgesetz (the infamous enabling act).

 In the 2017 elections, Germany moved to the right.
 It is time that the Social Democrats fight back.